matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 Using an `allow` key with `invite` join rules to broaden who can join was rejected as an option since it requires weakening the [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules).
-From the perspective of the auth rules, the `restricted` join rule is identical to `public` (since the checking of whether a member is in the space is done during the call to `/join` or `/make_join` / `/send_join` regardless).
+From the perspective of the auth rules, the `restricted` join rule is identical to `public` (since the checking of whether a member is in the room is done during the call to `/join` or `/make_join` / `/send_join` regardless).

 ## Future extensions

-### Checking space membership over federation
+### Checking room membership over federation

-If a server is not in a space (and thus doesn't know the membership of a space) it cannot enforce membership of a space during a join.
-Peeking over federation, as described in [MSC2444](https://github.com/matrix-org/matrix-doc/pull/2444), could be used to establish if the user is in any of the proper spaces.
+If a server is not in a room (and thus doesn't know the membership of a room) it cannot enforce membership of a room during a join.
+Peeking over federation, as described in [MSC2444](https://github.com/matrix-org/matrix-doc/pull/2444), could be used to establish if the user is in any of the proper rooms.

 Note that there are additional security considerations with this, namely that the peek server has significant power.
-For example, a poorly chosen peek server could lie about the space membership and add an `@evil_user:example.org` to a space to gain membership to a room.
+For example, a poorly chosen peek server could lie about the room membership and add an `@evil_user:example.org` to a room to gain membership to a room.

 This MSC recommends rejecting the join in this case and allowing the requesting homeserver to ask another homeserver.